filamentphp/filament/packages/admin/docs/02-resources/08-widgets.md

 ```

 `getHeaderWidgets()` returns an array of widgets to display above the page content, whereas `getFooterWidgets()` are displayed below.

+If you'd like to customize the number of grid columns used to arrange widgets, check out the [Pages documentation](../pages/widgets#customizing-the-widgets-grid).

 ## Accessing the current record